Place Wi-Fi calls from your iPhone

 Next, make sure your other devices will accept calls from your iPhone:

 - On your iPad, go to Settings > FaceTime.
 Then turn on Calls from iPhone.

 - On your Mac, open the FaceTime app and choose FaceTime > Settings (or Preferences).
 Then turn on Calls from iPhone.

 Wi-Fi Calling is enabled automatically for Apple Watch when you turn on Allow Calls on Other Devices.

 - On your iPhone, make sure Wi-Fi Calling and Allow Calls on Other Devices are on, and that your device appears under Allow Calls On.

 - Make sure you're using the same Apple ID for FaceTime and iCloud on your iPhone and your other device.

 Make and receive Wi-Fi calls from another device

-If your carrier supports Wi-Fi Calling on iCloud-connected devices, you can also make and receive Wi-Fi calls on other devices.
+If your network provider supports Wi-Fi Calling on iCloud-connected devices, you can also make and receive Wi-Fi calls on other devices.

-Make sure that you're signed in to iCloud and FaceTime with the same Apple ID that you use on your iPhone.
-Also, make sure that your devices have the latest software.
+Make sure you've signed in to iCloud and FaceTime with the same Apple ID that you use on your iPhone.
+Also, make sure your devices have the latest software.